 1. Advisor – An Ohio university employee or student selected by the complainant or respondent to assist them throughout the community standards process.
 This advisor may advise and assist the complainant or respondent in the preparation for any meetings or hearings that may occur; accompany the complainant or respondent through all community standards process meetings and hearing; and to actively participate in the proceedings to the extent desired by the complainant or respondent.
 Advisors may not be witnesses in the matter at hand, and they may not provide direct information or testimony at any point in the process.
 Advisors are not provided as part of the community standards process, and complainants and respondents wishing to use an advisor are responsible for obtaining one.

-2. Campus – Property or buildings owned, leased, operated, controlled or managed by Ohio University, including all regional campuses, regardless of their location.
+2. Campus – Property or buildings owned, leased, operated, controlled or managed by Ohio University, including all regional and extension campuses, regardless of their location.

+3. Community Standards Conference – The Community Standards Conference is the initial step in the community standards process in which any student, student group, or student organization who has been charged with an alleged violation of the “Student Code of Conduct” is able to review and respond to the allegation with the hearing authority (See Part E3).

-3. Complainant – Person who was subject to alleged misconduct as described in the “Student Code of Conduct”.
+4. Complainant – Person who was subject to alleged misconduct as described in the “Student Code of Conduct”.
 There may be more than one complainant for an incident.

-4. Hearing Authority – Any person, or persons, authorized by the director of the office of community standards and student responsibility, or designee to make findings as to whether a student has violated the prohibited conduct part of the “Student Code of Conduct”.
+5. Hearing Authority – Any person, or persons, authorized by the director of the office of community standards and student responsibility, or designee to make findings as to whether a student has violated the prohibited conduct part of the “Student Code of Conduct”.
 This includes but is not limited to housing and residence life staff, office of community standards and student responsibility staff, and members of the university hearing board.
 The director of the office of equity and civil rights compliance authorizes individuals to serve as a hearing authority to make determinations in the sexual harassment and other sexual misconduct process.